hopsoft/turbo_boost-commands/README.md

 discrete isolated content, browser history, and scoped navigation... *with the caveat that they share their parent's DOM tree.*

 **TurboReflex** extends Turbo Frames and adds support for client triggered reflexes [*(think RPC)*](https://en.wikipedia.org/wiki/Remote_procedure_call).
-Reflexes let you *sprinkle* ✨ in functionality that doesn't warrant the ceremony of typical [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) boilerplate *(routes, controllers, actions, etc...)*.
+Reflexes let you *sprinkle* ✨ in functionality and skip the ceremony of typical [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) boilerplate *(routes, controllers, actions, etc...)*.
 Reflexes are great for features that ride atop RESTful resources.
 Things like making selections, toggling switches, adding filters, etc...
 **Basically any feature where you've been tempted to create a non-RESTful action in a controller.**